xackery/thj-wiki/content/teleport.md

 ---
 title: Teleport Unlocks
+description: Tearel in the bazaar can be used to teleport to various destinations for a fee.
+This page lists all locations unlockable.
 ---

 Tearel in the bazaar can be used to teleport to various destinations for a fee.
 You unlock them account wide by visiting certain areas within each zone.